-Our Lectionary reading from the Hebrew Bible for this Sunday (1 Kings 18:18-39) tells of Elijah’s triumph over the priests of Baal.
+Our Lectionary reading from the Hebrew Bible for this Sunday tells of Elijah’s triumph over the priests of Baal.
 It is a very captivating account of how Elijah challenged both the priests of the Israelite and them of Baal to make firm their choice of which God they will seek to follow.
 On the surface,the story may seems to be about the challenge laid down by Elijah and the favourable outcome he received from his God.
 In closer examination of the selected text, it allows the priest, and us, to see that the act Elijah performed was no consequence to how God has acted for and on their behalf in the past.
 Whether the sacrificial ritual of a full unblemished lamb or simply a ‘bull’ cut up in pieces, and water drenched the offering, is followed or not, God will act nonetheless.
 The God of their ancestors who remained faithful to them in the past and has ‘chosen’ them as his people will continue to be their God.
-The choice that they are now making is much easier when they can connect the dots between what confronts them now and that of their history.
-Through out that history, even when they were in doubts, they were drenched by the faithfulness of their God and that will remain be the case into the future.
+The choice that they will now make was made easier when they can connect the dots between what confronts them now and that of their history.
+Through out their history, and even when they are in doubts, they will continue to be drenched by the faithfulness of their God against any other.

 I hope that as you go about your daily activities this week be assured that God has chosen us in his Son Jesus Christ thereby making it bearable the choices we have to make in life what ever the consequences.